Intensivee/library-manager/README.md

 ## Security
 Project provides authentication and authorization with JWT Spring Security.
-There are parts of application available without user having to login, and parts that require specific authority.
+There are parts of application available for not logged users, and parts that require specific permissions.
 > User types:
 - not logged in
 - unauthorized